 Research Projects

 mel-pupa-gluedAt the end of the larval stage, Drosophila larvae produce a proteinaceous glue that allows the animal to adhere to a substrate for several days during metamorphosis.
-We aim to use the powerful genetic tools of the model organism Drosophila melanogaster to explore the molecular basis for fly glue adhesion.
+We aim to use the powerful genetic tools of the model organism Drosophila melanogaster to explore the molecular basis of adaptation.
 We want to identify the genes involved in glue adhesion and understand how they have changed during evolution so that the glue can stick to various substrates in diverse environments.
-We developed a new assay to quantify Drosophila glue adhesiveness and we compare adhesion between different Drosophila melanogaster populations and Drosophila species in order to identify the most adhesive fly glues.
-One of our ultimate goals is to develop new bioadhesives inspired from Drosophila glue.
+We developed a new assay to quantify Drosophila glue adhesiveness and compare adhesion between different Drosophila melanogaster populations and Drosophila species in order to identify the most adhesive fly glues.
+Furthermore, we also explore natural environments (rotten fruits, soil, etc.) to understand better this fascinating biomaterial that is Drosophila glue.
+Our ultimate goal is not only to better understand adaptation but also to develop new bioadhesives inspired from Drosophila glue.

 hyp-bristlesWe wish to understand how the morphology of genital organs change rapidly during evolution.
 We combine developmental studies, genomics, genetics, quantitative genetics, population genetics, microCT scans, laser microsurgery and behavioral experiments to understand how genes and cellular mechanisms modulate organ shape in a subtle and precise way, and how this can affect reproduction and long-term evolution.
 We examine the following genital organs: hypandrial bristles, ventral branches and posterior lobes.